Cipher Decoding - Encoding Tools

 Find your inner spy!

 Whether you spell it Cipher or Cypher, you've come to the right place!
-Our collection of encoding and decoding tools will help you create secret messages, solve puzzles, or simply learn about classical cryptography.
+Our collection of encoding and decoding tools covers both substitution and transposition ciphers, helping you create secret messages, solve puzzles, or simply learn about classical cryptography.

 Choose a cipher below to get started encoding and decoding your messages.
 New: Don't know which cipher was used?
 Try our Cipher Decoder tool!